3rd Jun 2025

 First, what is a business exit strategy?

 It’s a plan for the transition of business ownership.
-That may sound a bit daunting but hear us out, it’s likely to happen at some point during your business journey.
+That may sound a bit daunting – but hear us out, it’s something most business owners will face at some point in their journey.

 You might not want to be a business owner forever, or you may wish to leave one venture and start another.
-This means you’d need to sell up, leave your business to someone else or have a larger company acquire it.
+This could mean selling up, passing the reins to someone else, or being acquired by a larger company.

 So, how do you create a smart business exit strategy?